-CAUTION: Power cords and their associated parts cannot be substituted without increased risk of shock or fire.
+CAUTION: Power cords and their associated parts cannot be substituted without increase risk of shock or fire.
 Use authorized replacement parts only.
 Power cords must be installed by qualified personnel.
-Ensure all service loops, strain reliefs and cord guards are in place and that line, neutral and ground wires are secured.
+Ensure all service loops, strain reliefs and cord guards are in place and that line and neutral wires are secured.